Christmas rush for Aldi’s cuddly carrots and wicked parsnips

 Last year, the toys were put on sale on eBay, with a price tag of £1,000, according to the Sun.

-Peter Xavier was out shopping with his five-year old son in Aldi on Mackintosh Drive on Wednesday morning, buying cuddly carrots for his two year old daughter.
+Peter Xavier was out shopping with his five-year-old son at Aldi in Mackintosh Drive on Wednesday morning, buying cuddly carrots for his two-year-old daughter.

 “She keeps talking about baby carrots, so we thought - it’s a clever ploy, but also a good way to get kids more enthusiastic about vegetables,” he explains.
 “Although poor ‘wicked’ Pascal - demonising the parsnip is a bit harsh, I think!”